-- · Violation of law: Violating or supporting and encouraging the violation of local, state or federal law is strictly prohibited. - Illegal copying: Downloading, duplicating, disseminating, printing or otherwise using copyrighted materials, such as software, texts, music and graphics, in violation of copyright laws is strictly prohibited. - Operating a business: Operating a business, directly or indirectly, for personal gain is strictly prohibited. - Accessing personals services: Accessing or participating in any type of personals ads or services, such as or similar to dating services, matchmaking services, companion finding services, pen pal services, escort services, or personals ads is strictly prohibited. - Accessing sexually explicit material: Downloading, displaying, transmitting, duplicating, storing or printing sexually explicit material is strictly prohibited. - Harassment: Downloading, displaying, transmitting, duplicating, storing or printing material that is offensive, obscene, threatening or harassing is strictly prohibited. - Gambling or wagering: Organizing, wagering on, participating in or observing any type of gambling event or activity is strictly prohibited. - Mass e-mailing: Sending unsolicited e-mails or facsimiles in bulk or forwarding electronic chain letters in bulk to recipients inside or outside the state environment is strictly prohibited. - Solicitation: Except for agency-approved efforts, soliciting for money or support on behalf of charities, religious entities or political causes is strictly prohibited. - Damage or theft: Any attempt by users to damage or disrupt the operation of computing equipment, communications equipment, or communications lines; or attempting to remove College owned or leased equipment without written approval of Chief Information Officer (CIO) is strictly prohibited and will be subject to disciplinary action. - Participation in online communities: Any use of state-provided IT resources to operate, participate in, or contribute to an online community including, but not limited to, online forums, chat rooms, listservs, blogs, wikis, peer-to-peer file sharing, and social networks, is strictly prohibited unless organized or approved by the agency. - Internet security: A public servant participating in an online community organized or approved by the agency shall adhere to the security requirements and policies by the College. - Unauthorized installation or use of software: Installing, copying, or using software including, but not limited to, instant messaging clients and peerto-peer file sharing software, or personally-owned software, without the approval of the CIO is strictly prohibited.
-Installation and use of unlicensed software is strictly prohibited. - Copying College-owned or licensed software or data for personal or external use without prior written approval; or attempting to modify or copy College-owned or another users licensed software or data without prior approval is strictly prohibited. - Unauthorized installation or use of hardware: Installing, attaching, or physically or wirelessly connecting any kind of hardware device to any stateprovided IT resource, including computers and network services, without prior authorization is strictly prohibited. - Refrain from stating or implying that they speak on behalf of the College and from using College trademarks and logos without authorization to do so.
+- Violation of Law.
+Violating or supporting and encouraging the violation of local, state, or federal law is strictly prohibited. - b.
+Illegal Copying.
+Downloading, duplicating, disseminating, printing or otherwise using copyrighted materials, such as software, texts, music, and graphics in violation of copyright laws is strictly prohibited. - Operating a Business.
+Operating a business, directly or indirectly, for personal gain is strictly prohibited. - d.
+Accessing Personals Services.
+Accessing or participating in any type of personals ads or services, such as or similar to dating services, matchmaking services, companion finding services, pen pal services, escort services, or personals ads is strictly prohibited. - Accessing Sexually Explicit Material.
+Downloading, displaying, transmitting, duplicating, storing, or printing sexually explicit material is strictly prohibited. - f.
+Harassment.
+Downloading, displaying, transmitting, duplicating, storing, or printing material that is offensive, obscene, threatening, or harassing is strictly prohibited. - g.
+Gambling or Wagering.
+Organizing, wagering on, participating in, or observing any type of gambling event or activity is strictly prohibited. - h.
+Mass E-mailing.
+Sending unsolicited e-mails or facsimiles in bulk or forwarding electronic chain letters in bulk to recipients inside or outside the state environment is strictly prohibited. - Solicitation.
+Except for agency-approved efforts, soliciting for money or support on behalf of charities, religious entities, or political causes is strictly prohibited. - j.
+Damage or Theft.
+Any attempt by users to damage or disrupt the operation of computing equipment, communications equipment, or communications lines; or attempting to remove College owned or leased equipment without written approval of the Chief Information Officer (CIO) is strictly prohibited and will be subject to disciplinary action. - k.
+Participation in Online Communities.
+Any use of state-provided IT resources to operate, participate in, or contribute to an online community including, but not limited to, online forums, chat rooms, listservs, blogs, wikis, peer-to-peer file sharing, and social networks, is strictly prohibited unless organized or approved by the agency. - Internet Security.
+A public servant participating in an online community organized or approved by the agency shall adhere to the security requirements and policies of the College. - m.
+Unauthorized Installation or Use of Software.
+Installing, copying, or using software including, but not limited to, instant messaging clients and peer-to-peer file sharing software, or personally-owned software, without the approval of the CIO is

+- strictly prohibited.
+Installation and use of unlicensed software is strictly prohibited. - 5.
+Refrain from stating or implying that they speak on behalf of the College and from using College trademarks and logos without authorization to do so.
 Affiliation with the College does not, by itself, imply authorization to speak on behalf of the College.
 Authorization to use College trademarks and logos may be granted only by Cincinnati State.
 The use of appropriate disclaimers is encouraged.
-Personal web pages linked to the College website should disclaim association with Cincinnati State. - Respect that there is no expectation of privacy.
-This policy serves as notice to users that they shall have no reasonable expectation of privacy in conjunction with their use of College-provided IT resources.
+Personal web pages linked to the College website should disclaim association with Cincinnati State. - 6.
+Respect that there is no expectation of privacy.
+This policy serves as notice to users that they shall have no reasonable expectation of privacy in conjunction with their use of College provided IT resources.
 Contents of College computers may be subject to review, investigation, and public disclosure.
-Access and use of the Internet, including communication by e-mail and instant messaging and the content thereof, are not confidential, except in certain limited cases recognized by state or federal law.
+Access and use of the internet, including communication by e-mail and instant messaging and the content thereof, are not confidential, except in certain limited cases recognized by state or federal law.
 The College reserves the right to view any files and electronic communications on state college computers, monitor and log all electronic activities, and report findings to appropriate supervisors and authorities.